fertavora/webdriverio7/README.md

 # WebDriverio7 - Javascript Implementation
-In this branch, the [Object Literal Syntax](https://javascript.plainenglish.io/what-is-the-object-literal-syntax-in-javascript-d6d309383106) are implemented for Page Objects.
+In this branch, the [Object Literal Syntax](https://javascript.plainenglish.io/what-is-the-object-literal-syntax-in-javascript-d6d309383106) is implemented for Page Objects.

 To see the Classes implementation run `git checkout classes`.